-The Systems returned 14.7%, gross of fees, for the fiscal year ending June 30, 2017.
-By comparison, the median public fund in the comparative universe returned 12.8% for the period1.
+The Systems returned 8.9%, gross of fees, for the fiscal year ending June 30, 2018.
+By comparison, the median public fund in the comparative universe returned 8.7% for the period 1.
 The Systems' allocation to public equities is significantly higher than many of its peers, and the US-equity exposure and Non-US Equity exposure were positive contributors to performance.
-Non-US Equity was the primary contributor to outperformance during the fiscal year, as it exhibited strong absolute performance, returning 23.2%, gross of fees, for the year.
+US Equity was the primary contributor to absolute performance, returning 15.7% gross of fees.